DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 The measured workflow runs and hardware qualification results are recorded in [`runtime-ci.md`](runtime-ci.md).

-## A733 source and redistribution gate
+## A733 source and system-runtime boundary

 [Radxa's A733 documentation](https://docs.radxa.com/cubie/a7a/app-dev/npu-dev/cubie-vpm-run)
 identifies `vpm_run` as a VIPLite application, points to